We may earn affiliate commissions for the recommended products. Learn more.

 Although it may seem more expensive than some of its rivals, the inclusion of additional security features like VPN, antivirus, and password management can justify that cost, potentially saving you from needing to buy subscriptions to those services individually.

-My experience with Aura
+My experience using Aura

 In my review, I personally went through the sign-up process with Aura.
-As such services tend to, it asks for a lot of personal information—but that is also necessary for strong monitoring.
+As such services tend to, it asks for a lot of personal information — but that is also necessary for strong monitoring.
 I found the set of steps easy to understand and tailored for end-users.

 With Aura, your data is protected with bank-level encryption, so you can feel secure about how you’re sharing your sensitive information.
 Signing up was straightforward, with clear instructions and requirements at each step.
 Be ready to receive text messages or phone calls with two-factor authentication codes because Aura takes its identity verification steps seriously.